JesusAparicioOrtiz/github-organization-info/README.md

 # github-organization-info

-Script to obtain information of GitHub repositories
+Script to obtain information of every public GitHub repository inside an organization